tbrodbeck/timelogging/README.md

 log('This', 'is', 'a', 'test.')
 ```

-And this outputs the current time before the printout:
+And this outputs the current time with the day before the printout:

 ```
 31 16:20:00  This is a test.